hackclub/hackclub/workshops/parallax_effect/README.md

 }
 ```

-This `function` has three arguments `layer`- the layer you want to add parallax, `distance`- how much we scroll and `speed`- the required speed change.
+This `function` has three arguments.

+- `layer`- the layer you want to add parallax
+- `distance`- how much we scroll
+- `speed`- the required speed change
   We will add parallax for multiple layers.
 That is the reason we made a function to recall it for different layers.
   Then we will get the element(layer) required using `querySelector`.
 You can use any JavaScript DOM selector as your wish.
 Then translate the `Y-offset` of the element using CSS `transform: translateY();` to change the speed of that layer.
   The positive value into `translateY()` translates downwards and negative value translates upwards.
 Discover more about `translateY()` [here](https://developer.mozilla.org/en-US/docs/web/css/transform-function/translateY).

 <a href="https://cloud-7jtog4dbv.vercel.app/screenshot_2020-09-22_184214.png"><img src="https://cloud-7jtog4dbv.vercel.app/screenshot_2020-09-22_184214.png" alt="translateY() example" height="250px" width="auto"/></a>